 Many people often forget that working remotely still means working.

 Yes, I have the freedom to travel whenever I want, but I still spend most of my day on my laptop.
-(By the way, a good digital nomad laptop is essential!)
+(By the way, a good digital nomad laptop, a productive traveling office setup, and a high-quality backpack for digital nomads are all essential!)

 My schedule usually depends on: